 Health insurer Aetna profit rises as Obamacare business shrinks

-Shares of Aetna gained 2.6 percent to US$158.79, helped by stronger results not only for individual insurance but in its small and large business division and in its government-backed Medicaid and Medicare segments.
-The company also raised its full-year earnings outlook.
+Shares of Aetna gained 1.6 percent to US$157.18, helped by stronger results not only for individual insurance but also in its small and large business division and in its government-backed Medicaid and Medicare segments.
+The company raised its full-year earnings outlook.

+While the individual business' financial results improved more than expected, Aetna said it still anticipated losing money on the Obamacare markets this year.
+The company has already shrunk that business to 240,000 members from 1 million last year and will completely exit it at the end of 2017.

 Republican lawmakers have vowed to repeal and replace former President Barack Obama's signature healthcare law but have not yet agreed on a plan to do so or on how to shore up the individual marketplace during a transition period.